glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 # User Specification

-rewards-simulator is a rust program that takes as input a json object containing a list of solar farms and other data, and produces as output a list of rewards that each solar farm would receive on Glow V2 Phase I for each week.
+rewards-simulator is a rust program that takes as input a JSON object containing a list of solar farms and other data, and produces as output a list of rewards that each solar farm would receive on Glow V2 Phase I for each week.

 ## Input and Output Structure

-The input to this program is a json object containing a list of farms that defines all of the farms that are enrolled in the rewards program.
+The input to this program is a JSON object containing a list of farms that defines all of the farms that are enrolled in the rewards program.
 The input defines what week the farm joins the rewards program, and how many weeks the farm is participating in the rewards program.
 The farm needs to participate in